 FORD | ||

-C-MAX Hybrid | Auto | The transmission needs to be shifted to park.
+C-MAX Hybrid | Auto | The transmission needs to be shifted to the park.
 The engine must be started and allowed to run for 1 minute at the beginning of each day.

-Then, the transmission needs to be placed in neutral and the ignition shifted off. |
+Then, the transmission must be placed in neutral, and the ignition must be shifted off. |

-Expedition/Expedition MAX 4WD | Auto | The four-wheel-down towing feature needs to be engaged, and the transfer case needs to be in neutral position. |
+Expedition/Expedition MAX 4WD | Auto | The four-wheel-down towing feature needs to be engaged, and the transfer case needs to be in a neutral position. |

-Explorer 3.5L Duratec AWD/FWD | Auto | At the beginning of each day and once every 6 hours thereafter, the engine must be allowed to run for 5 minutes.
+Explorer 3.5L Duratec AWD/FWD | Auto | At the beginning of each day and every 6 hours after that, the engine must be allowed to run for 5 minutes.

-With the engine running and your foot on the brake, the transmission needs to be shifted to drive, then to reverse, and finally back to neutral.
+With the engine running and your foot on the brake, the transmission needs to be shifted to drive, reverse, and back to neutral.
 Then, the negative cable should be disconnected from the battery. |

 Explorer 3.5L EcoBoost 4WD | Auto | |